SAP/fsm-shell/README.md

 	}))
 	```

-	A complete instance of current ViewState is stored in the shell and provided on the `REQUEST_CONTEXT` event for initialisation.
-It is not persistant and will be deleted when user navigate outside of the application.
+	A full instance of the ViewState is stored in the shell and provided on the `REQUEST_CONTEXT` event for initialisation.

 	To initialise your ViewState, make sure all `.onViewState` listenners are initialise when first emitting the `REQUEST_CONTEXT` event.
-You will first trigger `.on(SHELL_EVENTS.Version1.
-REQUEST_CONTEXT` to initialize your general context then individually receive events on `onViewState` lsitenners.
+ShellSDK will first trigger `.on(SHELL_EVENTS.Version1.
+REQUEST_CONTEXT` to initialize the general context, then individually receive events on `onViewState` lsitenners.
 When all listenners are triggers, you will receive a `REQUEST_CONTEXT _DONE` event which could be used to eventually release the UI.

-  - #### V1.TO_APP
+  - #### V1.TO_APP event

 	You can send any data from any plugin to the main application using the `TO_APP` event.